NOAA-ORR-ERD/WebGnomeClient/doc/location_files/mobile_bay_examples.rst

 change both the spill start time and the model start time.
 If you change the spill start time first, WebGNOME will automatically prompt you to change the model start time to match the spill start time.
-So it is a good ideal to always change the spill start time first.
+So it is a good idea to always change the spill start time first.

 2. To more easily visualize the difference between the spill impacts, consider taking a screenshot of the map at the end of the first run.